Lawn Slice Seeding and Overseeding in the Northern Chicago Suburbs

 When should I consider slice seeding?

 Slice seeding is not needed on lawns that have small spots, 3-4” in diameter or smaller.
-A good 5 applications of fertilizer combined with lots of sprinklings and high mowing will usually fill these lawns in 1-year time.
+Applications of fertilizer combined with lots of sprinklings and high mowing will usually fill these lawns in 1-year time.
 If your lawn features more damage or larger bare spots, then slice seeding may be a good choice for you.

 When is the best time to seed my lawn?